-\begin{lem} If $\rho\colon\pi_1\Sigma\rightarrow\SL_2\C$ is a Zariski dense representation such that the mapping class group of $[\rho]$ is finite and \emph{not} of pullback type, then $\rho$ is valued in the ring of integers associated to a number field $L$ and the associated local system supports a variation of Hodge structures for any choice of complex structure on $\Sigma$ (we say that $\rho$ is a \emph{universal} variation of Hodge structures). \end{lem} \begin{proof} The procedure described above produces a Zariski dense representation $\tilde\rho\colon\pi_1 X\to\SL_2\C$ which extends $\rho$ and is of two possible kind according to Theorems~\ref{thm:corlette-simpson} \&~\ref{thm:loray-pereira-touzet}.
-Either it factorizes through an orbisurface and the orbit of $[\rho]$ is actually of pullback type.
-Or it has quasi-unipotent monodromy at infinity and it's valued in $\SU(h,\mathcal{O}_L)$ for some number field $L$ and Hermitian metric $h$.
-In the latter case, $\widetilde\rho$ supports a variation of Hodge structures, which gives that $\rho$ is a universal variation of Hodge structures. \end{proof}
+\begin{lem} If $\rho\colon\pi_1\Sigma\rightarrow\SL_2\C$ is a Zariski dense representation such that the mapping class group \cm{orbit} of $[\rho]$ is finite and \emph{not} of pullback type, then \cm{up to conjugating $\rho$}, it is valued in the ring of integers of a number field $L$ and the associated local system supports a variation of Hodge structures for any choice of complex structure on $\Sigma$. \end{lem} \begin{proof} The procedure described above produces a Zariski dense representation $\tilde\rho\colon\pi_1 X\to\SL_2\C$ which extends $\rho$ and is of two possible kind according to Theorems~\ref{thm:corlette-simpson} \&~\ref{thm:loray-pereira-touzet}.
+Either it factorizes through an orbisurface and the orbit of $[\rho]$ is actually of pullback type, or it has quasi-unipotent monodromy at infinity and, \cm{up to conjugation}, it's valued in $\SU(h,\mathcal{O}_L)$ for some number field $L$ and Hermitian metric $h$. \cm{In the latter case, the local system associated to $\widetilde\rho\colon\pi_1 X\to\SL_2\C$ supports a variation of Hodge structures.
+Restricting to the fibres of the $n$-punctured sphere bundle $X\to Y$, we conclude that the local system associated to $\rho\colon\pi_1\Sigma\rightarrow\SL_2\C$ supports a variation of Hodge structures for any choice of complex structures on $\Sigma$.} \end{proof}